Patterns for Blockchain Data Migration: Mapping Patterns to Migration Scenarios

 \section{Mapping Patterns to Migration Scenarios}

-Given the five migration scenarios, five data fidelity levels, and 16 patterns, the potential solution space is large.
-Therefore, we present a selected set of use cases from the illustrative example that combines a mix of migration scenarios, data fidelity levels, and BC platforms and hosting modes.
-We then discuss how a migration plan for a specific situation could be achieved using a selected set of patterns.
+Given the five migration scenarios, five data fidelity levels, and 13 patterns, the potential solution space is large.
+Therefore, we present a selected set of use cases from the illustrative example that combines a mix of migration scenarios, data fidelity levels, and blockchain platforms and hosting modes.
+We then discuss how a migration plan for a given use case could be achieved using a selected set of patterns.
 Table \ref{table:mapping} shows how the proposed patterns map to the migration use cases.

-Suppose the nonprofit decided to spin up a private BC instance of the same BC platform and migrate its own data.
-This is an example of the splitting scenarios which can be achieved by spinning up a new BC instance and recreating data using most of the migration patterns.
-State extract and transform patterns, as well as state initialization and establish genesis patterns can be used to accurately determine, efficiently recreate, and consistently transfer state to the new BC instance.
-TX replay pattern can be used to establish history.
-Hard fork, VM emulation, and SC translation patterns are not needed as the target BC is new and compatible.
-Sharding does not apply as there are two different BC instances.
-As the BC instance is private, the exchange-transfer pattern is not desirable due to the cost of using a public exchange.
-However, the migration tool may act as a private exchange and simulate the state/token transfer between the two BCs using a common protocol \cite{Thomas15}.
-Similarly, encrypting on-chain data pattern is not essential as the target BC is private.
-Node sync could also be used where the new nodes can be reconfigured to act as a different BC instance after cloning.
-However, if the private BC instance is to be setup using a BaaS, node sync and establish genesis patterns may not work as the third-party managing BaaS may not provide node-level access limiting finer control on BC software, data, storage, and inter-node communication.
+Suppose the nonprofit decided to spin up a private instance of the same blockchain platform and migrate its data.
+This is an example of the \emph{separation} scenario which can be achieved by spinning up a new blockchain instance and recreating data using most of the migration patterns. \emph{State extraction} and \emph{transformation} patterns, as well as \emph{state initialization} and \emph{establish genesis} patterns can be used to accurately determine, efficiently recreate, and consistently transfer states to the new blockchain instance. \textit{Transaction replay} pattern can be used to establish history. \textit{Hard fork}, \textit{VM emulation}, and \textit{smart contract translation} patterns are not needed, as the target blockchain is new and compatible.
+Because the blockchain instance is private, the \textit{exchange-transfer} pattern is not desirable due to the cost of using a public exchange.
+However, the migration tool may act as a decentralized or private exchange that provides a common protocol for state transfer \cite{Sigman, Thomas15}.
+Similarly, \textit{encrypting on-chain data} pattern is not essential as the target blockchain is private. \textit{Node sync} could also be used where the new nodes can be reconfigured to act as a different blockchain instance after cloning.
+However, if the private blockchain instance is to be set up using a BaaS, \textit{node sync} and \textit{establish genesis} patterns may not work as the BaaS may not provide node-level access limiting finer control on blockchain software, data, storage, and inter-node communication.
 Therefore, these patterns are marked as \textit{may be applicable}.